sepideh-shamsizadeh/wildlife-movement-analysis/README.md

 4. `tool1-vpa.yaml`: Vertical Pod Autoscaler configuration for `tool1`.
 5. `tool2-configmap.yaml`: ConfigMap for `tool2` configuration.
 6. `tool2-deployment.yaml`: Deployment configuration for `tool2`.
+7. `load-generator-job.yaml`: Job configuration for generating load on `tool1`.

 To deploy `tool1` and `tool2` on Kubernetes, navigate to the `k8s-Demo` directory and apply each configuration file using `kubectl apply -f <file-name>.yaml`.